paulo-raca/mo810-stock-predict/README.md

 In face of these obstacles, we will settle for a much-simplified, easily obtained and hopefully good-enough dataset: The daily summaries of US company's performance: Open, Close, Min and Max prices, and amount of transations.

 This is large, well-known dataset, with several free sources.
-Initially, we will use [the one available on Kaggle](https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs), which despite being last-updated on November/2017, goes back several decades.
+Initially, we will use [the one available on Kaggle](https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs), which is reasonaly up-to-date (November/2017) and goes back several decades.
 We may switch for an updated dataset later on if it becomes available.

 Unfortunately, the lack of real-time pricing will limit our prediction performance on day trading and short-term investments -- which would actually be the best possible scenario for an automatic trader, since a company's fundamentals, world economy, etc doesn't normally change within a day, even though people pay considerably different prices for a company within a day without anything special happening.

+# Training considerations

+There is a really high correlation between the prices of every stock in the planet -- A company goes bankrupt in Japan, and and every US company loses market value in the next day.
+Therefore, we must be careful not to use the same period for both validation and training.

+Also, day-of-week, day-of-month and holidays also influence the stock market.

+A possible approach would be to pick a random validation weekday for each week.

+More difficult and much more importantly, Quarterly Earnings Report, Product launches and scandals all cause major shifts in stock prices, and might need special handling.